Traubert/UD_Akkadian-RIAO/index.md

 * Verbs inflect for [Gender](...), [Number](...), [Person](...), [Tense](...) and [Mood](...).
 * In this treebank, mood has 4 possible values: Ind, Imp, Precative, Prohibitive.
----
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

 ## Syntax